What is the significance of formaldehyde in the embalming process?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-The other options do not accurately reflect the role of formaldehyde in embalming.
-It does not serve as a colorant, nor does it enhance metabolic activity or provide nutrients for bacteria.
-Instead, its primary function is focused on preserving the integrity of the body and ensuring a hygienic environment during the embalming process.
+The other options do not accurately reflect the purpose of formaldehyde in this context.
+While it is a powerful agent in the preservation process, it does not serve as a colorant, enhance metabolic activity, or provide nutrients for bacteria, which would contradict its primary function of inhibiting bacterial growth.

 Subscribe